oscarise/jump.android/Docs/Jump_Integration_Guide.md

             b.setNeutralButton("Dismiss", null);
             b.show();
         }
-    };
+    }

 Then call `com.janrain.android.Jump#showSignInDialog` with an instance of your callback handler class.

-    Jump.showSignInDialog(MainActivity.this, null, new MySignInResultHandler);
+    Jump.showSignInDialog(MainActivity.this, null, new MySignInResultHandler());

-Implementing the `com.janrain.android.Jump.SignInCodeHandler` interface is optional. `onCode(String code)` is called, when the sign in has succeeded, with a Capture Oauth Authorization Code that can be used by a server side application (e.g. The Capture Drupal Plugin) to retrieve an Access Token.
+Implementing the `com.janrain.android.Jump.SignInCodeHandler` interface is optional. `onCode(String code)` is called, when the sign in has succeeded, with a Capture OAuth Authorization Code that can be used by a server side application (e.g. The Capture Drupal Plugin) to retrieve an Access Token.

 ### Traditional Sign-In and Social Sign-In